nobrakal/asak/README.md

 There is two cores:

-* `Asak.Lambda_hash`, that defines a function `hash_lambda` which is hashing a Lambda expression, capturing the shape of the AST.
+* `Asak.Lambda_hash`, that defines a function
+`hash_lambda : config -> threshold -> Lambda.lambda -> hash` which is hashing a Lambda expression
+capturing the shape of the AST, with respect to the given configuration.
+We recommend to first apply the functions from `Asak.Lambda_normalization` to normalize the Lambda expression.

-* `Asak.Clustering`, that defines a function `cluster` which is making a kind of complete-linkage clustering of a list of hashes.
-This function can parallelize some work.
+* `Asak.Clustering`, that defines a function `cluster : ('a * Lambda_hash.hash) list -> ('a list) wtree list`
+which is making a kind of complete-linkage clustering of a list of hashes.
+The output is a [dendrogram](https://en.wikipedia.org/wiki/Dendrogram) where leaves are close in a tree if they are similar.
+It is guaranteed that two codes in the same tree share at least a sub-AST.

-#### More details
+### More details

 A paper (in french) about asak was published in the proceedings of the JFLA (Journées Francophones des Langages Applicatifs) 2020.
 It can be found here: https://github.com/nobrakal/asak-paper/

-## Documentation

-The documentation of the API is available here: [https://nobrakal.github.io/asak/asak/](https://nobrakal.github.io/asak/asak/).

-A man page is available for the binary `anzad`.

 #### The name